- Search The Registry

 *Spike Lee was born on this date in 1957.
-He is a Black filmmaker, writer, actor, and producer.
+He is a Black filmmaker, writer, actor, educator, and producer.

 From Atlanta, Georgia, Sheldon Jackson Lee (his name at birth) is the son of jazz composer Bill Lee and was raised in Brooklyn, New York.
 Lee graduated from John Dewey high school and majored in communications at Morehouse College, where he directed his first Super-8 films.
 In 1978, he enrolled in New York University’s Graduate Film School.
 While attending these two schools, he met future collaborators, cinematographer Ernest Dickerson and co-producer Monty Ross.

 Lee’s master’s thesis, the short subject Joe’s Bed-Stuy Barbershop: We Cut Heads earned him the Academy of Motion Picture Arts and Science’s Student Award.
 His first feature film was She’s Gotta Have It (1986), a character study about the love life of a modern Black woman made on a $175,000 budget.
 Lee wrote, produced, directed, and edited the film and played a key-supporting role, setting up a career-long pattern of his style of involvement.
 His father contributed music to She’s Gotta Have It and Mo’ Better Blues, and others; his sister, Joie, played major roles in several productions; and his brother, David Charles Lee, was the still photographer.
 His next film, centered on his experiences at Morehouse, was School Daze (1988).